On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Graded pre-Nichols algebras

-Let $H$ be a braided Hopf algebra in $_{\k G}^{\k G} \mathcal{YD}^\Phi$, we will say that $G$ is the based group of $H$.
-Let $G_H$ be the support group of $H$ by viewing $H$ as a twisted Yetter-Drinfeld module.
-For each $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$, it is obvious that $G_{\mathcal{P}(V)}=G_V$ for every pre-Nichols algebra $\mathcal{P}(V)$ of $V$.
-An useful method in \cite{HLYY2,HLYY3} for the study of Nichols algebras was to realize a Nichols algebra in different twisted Yetter-Drinfeld module categories, which was also called ``change of based groups".
-We can generalize this method to graded pre-Nichols algebras.
+Let $H$ be a braided Hopf algebra in $_{\k G}^{\k G} \mathcal{YD}^\Phi$.
+We call $G$ the based group of $H$, and denote by $G_H$ be the support group of $H$.
+For any $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ and a pre-Nichols algebra $\mathcal{P}(V)$, it is clear that $G_{\mathcal{P}(V)}=G_V$.
+A useful technique in the study of Nichols algebras, introduced in \cite{HLYY2,HLYY3}, is to realize a given Nichols algebra in different twisted Yetter-Drinfeld module categories.
+This method can be extended naturally to graded pre-Nichols algebras.